Introduction

 Define Asylum: Legal Framework and Rights

-Asylum offers a vital form of international protection for individuals who have fled their home countries, often driven by a deep-seated fear of persecution due to their race, religion, nationality, political opinion, or membership in a particular social group.
-It's important to remember that under U.S. law, those seeking asilo must be physically present in the United States or arrive at a port of entry to apply for this protection.
+offers a vital form of international protection for individuals who have fled their home countries, often driven by a deep-seated fear of persecution due to their race, religion, nationality, political opinion, or membership in a particular social group.
+It's important to remember that under U.S. law, those seeking asylum must be physically present in the United States or arrive at a port of entry to apply for this protection.

 The legal framework that governs asylum is primarily outlined in the Immigration and Nationality Act (INA).
 This act not only establishes the rights of those seeking refuge but also provides essential benefits, such as: